jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 this is the revision to work also with non-workshared cloud models:
 17787640 [How to determine local path of non-workshared cloud model]

-We discussed the question
-of [determining a BIM 360 model's local "absolute" path](https://forums.autodesk.com/t5/revit-api-forum/get-bim-360-model-s-quot-absolute-quot-path/m-p/10292538).
+We recently discussed the question of [determining a BIM 360 model's local "absolute" path](https://forums.autodesk.com/t5/revit-api-forum/get-bim-360-model-s-quot-absolute-quot-path/m-p/10292538).
 Unfortunately, the initial solution was limited to workshared cloud models.

-Now Simon Jones shared a more general method that work also with non-workshared cloud models, saying:
+Now Simon Jones shared a more general method that works with non-workshared cloud models as well, saying:

 > Thanks for the original code to determine the file in the local cache for cloud models.